- 5 minutes to read

 The Application Model contains the ActionDesign | ActionToContainerMapping node.
 This node contains information on what Actions a particular Action Container must display.
-You can customize the automatically generated information in the Model Editor at design time or runtime (see Place an Action in a Different Location).
-In this node, you can move an Action to another Action Container, delete an Action from a particular Action Container, etc. You can also add a new Action Container and add Actions to it, but this Action Container will only be displayed in a UI if it is contained in a Template.
-For information on this Application Model node, refer to the IModelActions interface description.
+You can customize the automatically generated information in the Model Editor at design time or at runtime (see How to: Place an Action in a Different Location).
+In this node, you can move an Action to another Action Container, delete an Action from a particular Action Container, etc. You can also add a new Action Container and add Actions to it, but such an Action Container only appears in a UI if it belongs to a Template.
+For more information about this Application Model node, refer to the IModelActions interface description.

 To customize an Action Container, handle the Frame.ProcessActionContainer event.
 You can customize an Action Container using its properties.
-You can also access Actions of a particular Action Container using the IActionContainer.Actions property, and customize the required Action.
-For instance, you can deactivate an Action, calling its ActionBase.Active property.
-In addition, you can access an Action’s control and customize it.
+You can also use the IActionContainer.Actions property to access Actions of a particular Action Container and customize these Actions.
+For example, you can toggle an Action’s ActionBase.Active property to deactivate this Action.
+You can also access an Action’s control and customize it.

-CustomizeActionControl event of the corresponding bar items factory.
-To learn how to do this, refer to the How to: Customize Action Controls topic.
+CustomizeActionControl event of the corresponding bar item factory.
+For additional information, refer to the following topic: How to: Customize Action Controls.

 You can handle the ActionControlsSiteController.CustomizeContainerActions event to customize the action-to-container mapping in code.

-In the ASP.NET Web Forms template markup
+In ASP.NET Web Forms Application Template

 In ASP.NET Web Forms applications, you can group Actions into a drop-down menu with the default Action placed as a root menu item.

 You can customize an ASP.NET Web Forms application template to access certain Action Container settings that are not available in the Application Model.
 In the ASCX file, you can locate a required

-- AutoChangeDefaultAction - specifies whether to make the last executed Action default.
+- Specifies whether to make the last executed Action default.

 <ActionContainers> <xaf:WebActionContainer IsDropDown="true" ContainerId="Security" DefaultItemCaption="My Account" DefaultItemImageName="BO_Person" /> </ActionContainers>

-A drop-down menu with the default Action:
+The following code sets up a drop-down menu with a default Action:

 <ActionContainers> <xaf:WebActionContainer ContainerId="Save" DefaultActionID="Save" IsDropDown="true" AutoChangeDefaultAction="true" /> </ActionContainers>